-Scribes is an intensive two-week summer creative-writing program for middle and high school students.
+Scribes is an intensive two-week creative writing program for teens.
 You’ll acquire a tool kit of literary forms, pick up exercises and techniques to develop your writer’s voice, get serious feedback from your instructors and peers, and tour the city with a writer’s eye.
 Sessions are facilitated by professional writers who will help you bring out the best in your work.

-Each session is composed of 20 students and two instructors.
-Class runs 10 a.m.–4 p.m., Monday through Friday, with lunch and a snack included.
-Community readings are held at the end of each session on Thursday evening, and beautiful anthologies are published at the end of the summer.
+Each session is composed of 20 students, two instructors, and two interns.
+Class runs 10 a.m.–4 p.m., Monday through Friday.
+Community readings are held at the end of each session on Thursday evening.
+Student work will be published online on our soon-to-be-launched Young Writers Blog.

-Please note that applying and interviewing for Scribes does not guarantee admission.
+Please note that applying for Scribes does not guarantee admission.
 Scribes is a selective program drawing students from the Seattle area and around the country.

 What can you expect from Scribes?